richelbilderbeek/chapter_paradata/README.md

 ## Abstract 2: genetic epidemiology

+ * @Lisa: you may pick this approach, as this has a more direct relevance
  * Data is the result of an analysis
  * Input (e.g. DNA sequences) is established